The Horrors of David Parker Ray, the Toy Box Killer

 He suffered at the hands of a violent, alcoholic father who introduced him to sadomasochistic pornography and was ostracized and bullied by children his age.
 Due to poor living conditions with his mother, he was largely raised by extremely strict grandparents, adding to his desire for deviance.

-By the time he was a teenager, his sexual deviance became clear.
-He began drawing his sadomasochistic desires.
-When his sister stumbled upon them, she refused to talk to him again.
+By the time he was a teenager, it was clears that his desires were anything but normal, as he begun drawing his sadomasochistic fantasies.
+When his sister stumbled upon them, she refused to speak to him ever again.

 After graduating from high school he served in the US Army until he earned an honorable discharge.
-He then began maintenance work which he would continue to do until his death.
+He then began maintenance work which he would continue to do for the rest of his life.

 Police suspect that Ray was criminally active for years before his first confirmed abductee.
 He developed a drug and alcohol habit when he was young and bragged about how he would violate and hurt women throughout his life.